jakebeamish/Penplotting.js/README.md

-This is a dependency-free framework for making SVG files for penplotters using JavaScript.
+This is a dependency-free JavaScript framework for making generative art in SVG format for penplotters.

 > [!NOTE]
-> This framework is a work in progress, and is likely to change in future updates.
+> This is a work in progress, and is likely to change in future updates.

 ## Features